CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 .. math::  \underbrace{h(t | x)}_{\text{hazard}} = \overbrace{b_0(t)}^{\text{baseline hazard}} \underbrace{\exp \overbrace{\left(\sum_{i=1}^n b_i (x_i - \overline{x_i})\right)}^{\text{log-partial hazard}}}_ {\text{partial hazard}}

-Note a few facts about this model: the only time component is in the baseline hazard, :math:`b_0(t)`.
-In the above product, the partial hazard is a time-invariant scalar factor that only increases or decreases the baseline hazard.
-Thus a changes in covariates will only increase or decrease the baseline hazard.
+Note a few behaviors about this model: the only *time* component is in the baseline hazard, :math:`b_0(t)`.
+In the above equation, the partial hazard is a time-invariant scalar factor that only increases or decreases the baseline hazard.
+Thus changes in covariates will only inflate or deflate the baseline survival.

 .. note:: In other regression models, a column of 1s might be added that represents that intercept or baseline.
 This is not necessary in the Cox model.
-In fact, there is no intercept in the additive Cox model - the baseline hazard represents this. *lifelines* will will throw warnings and may experience convergence errors if a column of 1s is present in your dataset.
+In fact, there is no intercept in the additive Cox model - the baseline hazard represents this. *lifelines* will will throw warnings and may experience convergence errors if a column of 1s is present in your dataset or formula.

 Fitting the regression
 -----------------------

 The implementation of the Cox model in *lifelines* is under :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`.
 We fit the model to the dataset using :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.fit`.
-Like R, it has a :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` function that prints a tabular view of coefficients and related stats.
+It has a :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` function that prints a tabular view of coefficients and related stats.

 .. code:: python